fedemenstahgriltrocast-max/stunning-waffle/docs/ci/checkout-troubleshooting.md

 # GitHub Actions checkout troubleshooting

-The GitHub Actions logs show the following fatal error during the submodule update step:
+The GitHub Actions logs showed the following fatal error during the submodule update step:

 ```
 Error: fatal: No url found for submodule path 'apps/thorium-eter/ui/mitre_tags/mitreattack-python' in .gitmodules
 ```

-This is the same message that appeared before the repository stopped vendoring the `mitreattack-python` helper project.
-The monorepo no longer tracks that submodule (there is no gitlink entry under `apps/thorium-eter/ui/mitre_tags/`, nor an entry inside `.gitmodules`), so the checkout failure is just Git reacting to a stale submodule configuration on the runner.
-No additional fixes are required at this time.
+This was triggered by a stale `.gitmodules` file that lived inside the `apps/thorium-eter` subtree.
+Because the monorepo does not vendor the `mitreattack-python` helper project anymore, Git could not find a matching entry at the repository root and aborted the recursive submodule update.

+Removing `apps/thorium-eter/.gitmodules` resolves the failure for fresh clones and GitHub Actions checkouts that request submodules.
+No further action is required once the removal lands on the default branch.